Concrete GPR PT Cable Detection Scan Orlando, Tampa (813) 398-5383

-Concrete GPR Cable detection Scan Daytona can locate rebar and post-tension cables within the concrete using Hilti PS 1000 state of the art technology.
+Concrete GPR Cable PT Cable detection Scan Tampa, Sarasota, Clearwater, St. Petersburg and surrounding areas can locate rebar and post-tension cables within the concrete using Hilti PS 1000 state of the art technology.
 Reinforcing steel locations are marked directly on the concrete surface to ensure safe and efficient drilling that will preserve the integrity of the structure and reduce the need for repairs or patching.
 This helps our clients conduct core drilling without accidents, injuries or delay.
 Concrete PT Cable detection GPR Scan is also useful when preparing for a renovation that includes electrical outfitting, plumbing, fire protection services, drain installation and duct work.

 Concrete GPR EMBEDDED ELECTRICAL SERVICES

 When core drilling or saw cutting in commercial and industrial locations is needed, accurate detection of electrical conduits is essential for preventing safety risks, power outages and costly damages.
 Concrete GPR Scan for PT Cables Daytona provides two specific but different scanning services in this area: Elevated concrete slab scanning and concrete slab-on-grade locating.
 Elevated concrete slab scanning involves detecting embedded electrical conduits prior to core drilling a hole through the slab.

 Concrete slab-on-grade locating – a concrete slab poured directly over dirt – involves scanning a trench line for conduits before conducting saw cutting and trenching to install a sanitary pipe, water line or something similar.
 [See diagram No. 2]